NJAU-CDSIC/DCPR_V1.0/README.md

   1) Real datasets

-     A.  3 AD transcriptomic datasets can be downloaded from figshare: (https://doi.org/10.6084/m9.figshare.29125904)
+     A.  3 AD transcriptomic datasets are provided in Datasets/Real datasets/AD datasets.

-     B.  6 timed GEOdatasets for performance comparision.
+     B.  6 timed GEOdatasets for performance comparision are available in Datasets/Real datasets/GEO datasets.

   2) Synthetic datasets: There are 18 simulated datasets used in this study.
 Each dataset includes 1000 genes.

+  In addition, you can also download all datasets through figshare: (https://doi.org/10.6084/m9.figshare.29125904).

 ## 3. Run